How to Drain a Central Heating System

 1 .
 Conventional Central Heating Systems

-Many homes are fitted with a conventional central heating system, these systems tend to rely on gravity.
-A conventional system is built with a water tank that’s positioned at height, (for example in a high cupboard, a top floor, or in the attic).
+Many homes are fitted with a conventional central heating system; these systems tend to rely on gravity.
+A conventional system is built with a water tank that’s positioned at height (for example in a high cupboard, a top floor, or in the attic).
 The system works because gravity moves the water downward, using a natural process, as opposed to artificial pressure.

 Generally, you’ll find conventional central heating systems in older homes.
 The issue with these systems is that they are built with pressure limits, and it’s difficult to increase these pressure limits.
-Conventional central systems tend to waste energy, it’s rare that you’ll find these in a newer home.
+Conventional central heating systems tend to waste energy, so it’s rare that you’ll find these in a newer home.

 2 .
 Pressurised systems

-Pressurised heating systems use a water cylinder to heat the mains water, the cylinder is like a small tank, and you can place it pretty much anywhere inside your property.
+Pressurised heating systems use a water cylinder to heat the mains water.
+The cylinder is like a small tank, and you can place it pretty much anywhere inside your property.
 Pressurised heating systems do tend to be expensive, and you’ll need to perform regular checks on these central heating systems.
 One of the best things about a pressurised heating system is that they are incredibly efficient.

-If you have a pressurised heating system you’ll need high mains pressure to keep the system functioning.
-When you have a pressurised system you can use multiple appliances, without experiencing pressure drops.
+If you have a pressurised heating system, you’ll need high mains pressure to keep the system functioning.
+When you have a pressurised system, you can use multiple appliances without experiencing pressure drops.

 3. Combi Boiler Systems